 The bull wave count sees primary wave 5 and so cycle wave a a complete five wave impulse on the weekly chart.

-1. The size of the upwards move labelled here intermediate wave (A) looks right for a new bull trend at the weekly chart level.
+1. The size of the upwards move labelled here intermediate wave (A) (to the left of this chart) looks right for a new bull trend at the weekly chart level.

-2. The downwards wave labelled intermediate wave (B) looks best as a three.
+2. The downwards wave labelled minor wave W looks best as a three.

 3. The small breach of the channel about cycle wave a on the weekly chart would be the first indication that cycle wave a is over and cycle wave b has begun.